enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ## 1. Create an S3 bucket to store the app code

-We'll first need a bucket to store our source code in AWS.
+We'll first need a bucket to store our AWS Lambda source code in AWS.

 #### High-level Instructions